Studying for a PhD: the basics

 PhD (or doctoral) programs are designed to give you extensive knowledge and expertise in a specialised field.

-Before embarking on a PhD program it’s important that you think very carefully about the reasons why you want to do it, because although it will be a fulfilling academic experience it is also likely to be a big financial commitment.
+Before embarking on a PhD program and becoming a PhD student it’s important that you think very carefully about the reasons why you want to do it, because although it will be a fulfilling academic experience it is also likely to be a big financial commitment.

 Consider the five points below to help you work out if you are ready to start a PhD program.